ferenckata/SQSeminarPaper/manuscript.md

 The circumstances differ significantly, mainly due to how the outcomes of research projects (papers, tools, protocols, etc.) need to be credited to particular individual researchers for their career progression.
 Regardless of the optimality of this situation, personal projects remain the norm, and it would be futile to expect another group member to achieve an equal level of familiarity with one's project.
 However, this should not prevent interactions between the people in the group, as it is through these interactions that rules are enforced and quality increased.
-To reach reliability, performance and extensibility it is more important to collaborate with people and individual software quality attributes will be more comfortably handled even if we as individuals do not have a capacity to touch upon every single one of them (**Figure 1**).
+To reach reliability, performance and extensibility it is more important to collaborate with people and individual software quality attributes will be more comfortably handled even if we as individuals do not have a capacity to touch upon every single one of them.

 In our research groups, we have practically implemented the environment in which we, as a group, learn about and implement software quality practices that have been discussed in literature.
 We want to share this experience and propose how simple additions, such as weekly code review sessions or seminars, can lead to the improved quality of collective or personal software.